raspberrypilearning/count-the-creatures/en/step_2.md

 ![image showing the eye dropper tool](images/eye-dropper-tool.png)

 Now, hold up one of your coloured pieces of paper in front of the camera, and use the **Colour picker** tool to select the colour of the paper.
-The example uses red paper, but you can use paper or objects of any colours you like.
+In this example, we will use red paper, but you can use paper or objects of any colours you like.

 ![image showing the paper being held in front of the camera and the eye dropper tool being used to select the colour of the paper](images/select-colour.png)